Quin With One N

 In 2020 Quin released his second album, Out of the Blue.
 It is a blend of Celtic and contemporary fiddle, mixed with components that come out of the blue.
 All tracks we composed by Quin and the album featured Nick Mintenko on bass, Geoff Horrocks on piano, Sara Varro on Drums, and Sara Marrerios on vocals.

-Quin is proud to have competed in the Canadian Grand Masters Fiddling Competition in Ottawa in August 2018 and 2019.
+Quin is proud to have competed in the Canadian Grand Masters Fiddling Competition in Ottawa in August 2018 and in Abbotsford 2019.

 In 2017 Quin participated in the Hornby Festival’s Emerging Musician Practicum under the mentorship of Daniel Lapp.
 In 2019 he was one of ten fiddlers from around BC to take part in the Victoria Conservatory of Music’s British Columbia Youth Fiddle Project.

-Quin is proud to be nominated for a Canadian Folk Music Award for Young Performer of the Year 2017.
+Quin is proud to be nominated for a Canadian Folk Music Award for Young Performer of the Year for the album Out of the Blue.

 See all the nominees here.